NipunDas/Taskinator-Project/README.md

 Compass to connect to the cloud database and see the data.
 The .env file should be put in the root of the express-backend package, and should not be checked into git.
 For the `MONGODB_URI` environment variable to be read, run the following command to install the dotenv package.

 `npm install dotenv`

+# CORS dependency

+CORS is a required dependency for the front end to access the cloud database.
+Run this command on the root of the project to install

+`npm instsall cors`